tadas-git/GraphQLXcuiMock/README.md

 # Credits
-A sample iOS app showing how to:
+A sample iOS app showing how to Mock Graphql Responses Using Swifter in XCUI Tests:

 Credits to [matteom](https://github.com/matteom/TopQuestion) for the sample application You can find his blog about the original REST tutorial [here](https://matteomanferdini.com/network-requests-rest-apis-ios-swift/)